wavetermdev/waveapps/canvas-prompt.md

 )
 ```

-This guide covers the essential patterns for working with Canvas in VDOM applications.
+This guide covers the essential patterns for working with Canvas in WaveApp applications.
 Remember that while Canvas operations are powerful, they should be used judiciously in terminal-based applications to maintain good performance.